mhahn2003/bc21/README.md

 ### To-do list

 - Still breaks on the wander points for some reason
-- Need to concentrate politicians onto the enemy, maybe be more aggresive?
 - Politician
     - Concentrate patrolling on the side where the attacks come from
     - Assist politicians can also flank maybe?
 - Slanderer
 - Muckraker
-    - __Ideas for a 1000 muckraker rush?
-Surrounded by 1 cost muck/polis__
     - Send buffraker right after taken all the neutral ecs
     - Cardinal direction muckrakers for defense
     - early buff mucks